madhat5/WDI_Project2/README.md

 (--o-- open)
 (--x-- complete)

-- 1. Have at least 2 models (more if they make sense): --o--
+- 1. Have at least 2 models (more if they make sense): --x--
     > one representing someone using your application,
     > and one that represents the main functional idea for your app

-- 2. Include sign up/log in functionality,
+- 2. Include sign up/log in functionality, --x--
     > with encrypted passwords & an authorization flow
     > (DEVISE)

-- 3. Have complete RESTful routes for at least one of your resources with GET, POST, PUT, PATCH, and DELETE
+- 3. Have complete RESTful routes for at least one of your resources with GET, POST, PUT, PATCH, and DELETE --o--

-- 4. Utilize an ORM to create a database table structure and interact with your relationally-stored data
+- 4. Utilize an ORM to create a database table structure and interact with your relationally-stored data --o--

 - 5. Include wireframes that you designed during the planning process